 Many vendors provide short, video-based training modules about such timely security-awareness topics as using secure authentication methods, identifying social engineering (phishing) attacks, safe handling of sensitive data, causes of unintentional data exposure and the proper way to identify and report potential security incidents.
 Upon conclusion of a training module, participants are typically required to pass some type of quiz to gauge comprehension and retention of the material.
 These videos are a great way to get your team started on the road to security awareness.

-You can supplement these training efforts with recurring tests such as internal phishing campaigns.
+You can supplement these training efforts with recurring tests such as internal phishing training.
 These serve as a practical demonstration that employees’ security awareness is improving, and a way to keep employees sharp when it comes to spotting suspicious activity.
 Your initial test results will likely be substandard, but as employees become accustomed to being on the lookout for phishing, results should dramatically improve.
 Many organizations have fostered an environment of security awareness through positive, public recognition of employees who score well on their phishing tests.

 When Incidents Do Occur